Phylogenetic confidence intervals for the optimal trait value: Introduction

 All of the above methods have in common that they assume that the phylogeny describing the evolutionary relationships is fully resolved.
 Possible errors in the topology can cause problems -- the closer to the tips they occur, the more problematic they can be \cite{MSym2002}.
 On the other hand, the regression estimators will remain unbiased even with a misspecified tree \cite{FRoh2006} and also seem to be robust with respect to errors in the phylogeny at least for the Brownian motion model \cite{ESto2011}.
 There are only few papers addressing the issue of phylogenetic uncertainty.
 An MCMC procedure to jointly estimate the phylogeny and parameters of the Brownian model of trait evolution was suggested in \cite{JHueBRanJMas2000,JHueBRan}.
 Recently, \cite{GSlaetal2012} develops an Approximate Bayesian Computation framework to estimate Brownian motion parameters in the case of an incomplete tree.

 Our paper studies a situation when nothing is known about the phylogeny.
 The simplest stochastic model addressing this case is a combination of a Yule tree and the Brownian motion on top of it: already in the 1970s, a joint maximum likelihood estimation procedure of a Yule tree and Brownian motion on top of it was proposed in \cite{AEdw1970}.
-This basic evolutionary model allows for far reaching analytical analysis \cite{FCraMSuc2013,SSagKBar2012}.
+This basic evolutionary model allows for far reaching analytical analysis \cite{KBar2014,FCraMSuc2013,SSagKBar2012}.
 A more realistic stochastic model of this kind combines the Brownian motion with a birth-death tree allowing for extinction of species \cite{FBok2010}.
 For the latter model \cite{SSagKBar2012} explicitly compute the so-called interspecies correlation coefficient.
 Such ``tree-free" models are appropriate for working with fossil data when there may be available rich fossilized phenotypic information but the molecular material might have degraded so much that it is impossible to infer evolutionary relationships.
-In \cite{FCraMSuc2013} the usefulness of the tree-free approach for contemporary species is demonstrated in an Carnivora order case study.
+In \cite{FCraMSuc2013} the usefulness of the tree-free approach for contemporary species is demonstrated in an Carnivora order case study and in \cite{WMulFCra2015} the distribution over the space of Yule trees of the interspecies correlation coefficient is calculated.

 Conditioned birth--death processes as stochastic models for species trees, have received significant attention in the last decade \cite{DAldLPop2005,TGer2008a,AMooetal,TreeSim1,TreeSim2,TStaMSte2012}.
 In this work the unknown tree is modeled by the Yule process conditioned on $n$ extant species while the evolution of a trait along a lineage is viewed as the Ornstein-Uhlenbeck process, see Fig. \ref{tr}.
 We study the properties of the sample mean and sample variance computed from the vector of $n$ trait values.
 Our main results are three asymptotic confidence interval formulae for the optimal trait value $\theta$.
 These three formulae represent three asymptotic regimes for different values of the adaptation rate $\alpha$.